syncthing/docs/users/faq-parts/usage.rst

 If only your remote computer is Unix-like, you can still access it with ssh from Windows.

-Under Windows 10 (64 bit) you can use the same ssh command if you install the `Windows Subsystem for Linux <https://docs.microsoft.com/windows/wsl/install-win10>`__.
+Under Windows 10 or later (64-bit only) you can use the same ssh command if you install the `Windows Subsystem for Linux <https://docs.microsoft.com/windows/wsl/install>`__.

 Another Windows way to run ssh is to install `gow (Gnu On Windows) <https://github.com/bmatzelle/gow>`__.
 The easiest way to install gow is with the `chocolatey <https://chocolatey.org/>`__ package manager.